-Before you see the steps to install VirtualBox Guest Additions in Ubuntu, let’s first talk about its features.
+Before you see the steps to install VirtualBox Guest Additions on Ubuntu, let us first talk about its features.

-With VirtualBox Guest Additions enabled, using the virtual machine becomes a lot more comfortable.
+With VirtualBox Guest Additions enabled, using the virtual machine becomes a lot more convenient.
 Don’t believe me?
 Here are the important features that the Guest Additions offer:

 Impressed by the features it provides?
 Let’s see how you can install VirtualBox Guest Additions on Ubuntu Linux.

 Installing VirtualBox Guest Additions on Ubuntu Guest system

 The scenario here is that you have Ubuntu Linux installed inside VirtualBox.
 The host system could be any operating system.

 I’ll demonstrate the installation process on Ubuntu 22.04 virtual machine.